 “How can we support the next generation of computing professionals with the deliberative, technical, and critical skills necessary to tell the difference between what is worth pursuing from what is potentially harmful to self and society?”

-As we watch digital technologies shaping personal, social and organisational aspects of human life, we also witness their deployment for sometimes questionable practices aimed at tapping into people’s deep-seated values at an unprecedented scale.
+As we watch digital technologies shaping personal, social and organisational aspects of human life, we also witness their deployment for, at times, questionable practices aimed at tapping into people’s deep-seated values at an unprecedented scale.
 Much computing research focuses on understanding and developing digital technologies that can change peoples lives.
 Instead, Values in Computing (ViC) aims to understand and systematically capture how digital technologies come to life.
 In doing so, we argue that a more ‘scientific’ understanding of values is needed, especially when it comes to computing technologies.

 Ultimately, our goal is to support the next generation of computing professionals with the deliberative, technical, and critical skills necessary to tell the difference between what is worth pursuing – in research, education, government, and industry – from what is potentially harmful to self and society.
 How can we create and support organizations where this is encouraged?